pulsar-cooperative/.github/guides/publishing-new-versions.md

 The general workflow of publishing a new version looks like this.

-Keeping in mind that it's assumed at this point, the initial new package has already been published, and the GitHub Secret `PUBLISHED` has been set to `true` (**Match the case!**)
+Keeping in mind that it's assumed at this point that the initial new package has already been published, and the GitHub Secret `PUBLISHED` has been set to `true` (**Match the case!**).

 1. A contributor creates a new PR to the repository.
 It has been successfully reviewed, and is ready to merge.
 2. The PR is merged, causing the workflow `version-bump.yml` to trigger, and use Google's `release-please` to draft a new version bump (according to Conventional Commit conventions) and an associated new tag.